IATI/IATI-Guidance/en/how-to-publish/establish-publishing-policies.rst

 3) change the organisation of the data (its schema) and change the database to a different format;
 4) copy and distribute the information.

 The TAG Secretariat, in collaboration with a small group chaired by the World Bank and including an open data/intellectual property lawyer, produced a set of recommendations for licensing.
-The Open Aid Information Licensing Standard, agreed in February 2011 at a meeting of signatories and the IATI Steering Committee, is that information published through the IATI standard should be licensed under an open license.
+The :doc:`Open Aid Information Licensing Standard <licensing>`, agreed in February 2011 at a meeting of signatories and the IATI Steering Committee, is that information published through the IATI standard should be licensed under an open license.
 It is a set of principles that must be adhered to, rather than a prescriptive set of terms and conditions.